 Example #2 – Creating Family Tree Using Online Excel Template

-As of now, we have seen how to create the family tree through scrap with the help of some built-in shapes in Excel.
-However, there are ready templates as well to do so under Excel using which you can generate and customize the family tree in a few minutes.
+As of now, we have seen how to create the family tree through a scrap with the help of some built-in shapes in Excel.
+However, there are ready templates as well to do so under Excel, using which you can generate and customize the family tree in a few minutes.
 Let’s see how we can do that.

-Step 3: Select the fist template and download it so that you can use this template to create a family tree of your own in a jiffy.
+Step 3: Select the first template and download it so that you can use this template to create a family tree of your own in a jiffy.
 If you already have downloaded this template, you probably will see an option as Create when you select the template.
 Click on that option.

-Step 5: Fill the details as per your requirements in the block of Grand Parents, First Generation Children, Second Generation Children, etc. See the below screenshot under which I have filled the details for my family.
+Step 5: Fill in the details as per your requirements in the block of Grand Parents, First Generation Children, Second Generation Children, etc. See the below screenshot under which I have filled in the details for my family.

 This is how we can create a family tree with an automated built-in template present under Excel.
 This is it from this article.
-Let’s wrap the things up with some points to be remembered:
+Let’s wrap things up with some points to be remembered:

 Things to Remember About Family Tree In Excel

-- While creating a family tree using built-in excel template, make sure you are connected to the internet so that you can download the template from the library.
+- While creating a family tree using a built-in excel template, make sure you are connected to the internet so that you can download the template from the library.
 If you are offline, you will not be able to use the template’s built-in.